-A typical quality review site visit to UL usually commences at 19h00 on a Monday evening and concludes on the following Thursday at approximately 16h00.
-Because of the small size of ULPSU, the review will be conducted during the same week and by the same QRG as for the ULSU review.
-The QRG and a member of the QSU will meet briefly on the Sunday evening, after which members of the QRG will meet over dinner to become acquainted with each other, share their first impressions of the units (i.e. the ULSU and ULPSU) and seek clarifications, if necessary, from the chairperson.
-The QRG will meet UL senior management on Monday, the ULSU's quality team and stakeholders on Monday and Tuesday and the ULPSU's quality team and stakeholders on Wednesday.
+The visit to UL commences at 19h00 on a Monday evening and concludes on Wednesday at approximately 16h00.
+A briefing meeting between the QRG and a member of the QSU is undertaken on the Monday evening, after which members of the QRG convene in private session to become acquainted with each other, share their first impressions of the unit and seek clarifications, if necessary, from the chairperson.
+On Tuesday, the QRG meets UL senior management and the unit's staff and stakeholders.

-The QRG will begin drafting the ULSU report on Tuesday afternoon and the ULPSU report on Wednesday afternoon and will conclude both reports on Thursday.
-Thursday morning and early afternoon is spent sharing drafts and finalising the reports while working as a team.
-The finalised ULSU QRG report will be read back to ULSU staff at approximately 15h30.
+Beginning on Tuesday evening, members of the QRG draft those sections of the report for which they are taking the lead.
+Wednesday morning and early afternoon is spent sharing the drafts and finalising the report while working as a team.
+The finalised report is read back to the unit's staff at approximately 16h00.